-It looks as if various subsets of the capabilities described here arising out of the three layers and their interactions can be modeled in the architectures developed so far, for example, in Soar, ACT-R/PM, the Moffatt and Frijda architecture, and the various logic-based models that dominate the ATAL series of workshops and books like Wooldridge and Rao (1999).
+It looks as if various subsets of the capabilities described here arising out of the three layers and their interactions can be modeled in the architectures developed so far, for example, Soar, ACT-R/PM, Moffatt and Frijda's Will architecture (2000), and the various logic-based models that dominate the ATAL (Architectures, Theories and Languages) series of workshops (e.g., Wooldridge, Mueller, & Tambe, 1996, also see mas.cs.umass.edu/atal/), and books like Wooldridge and Rao (1999).

 However, only small subsets of these capabilities can be modeled at present.
-That is fine as far as ongoing scientific research is concerned: it is not fine when such models are offered as solutions to hard practical problems requiring modeling of complete human beings rather than some restricted human cognitive capability.
-Any realistic model of human processing needs to be able to cope with contexts including rich bombardment with multi-modal sensory and linguistic information, where complex goals and standards of evaluation are constantly interacting, where things often happen too fast for fully rational deliberation to be used, where everything that occurs falls does not always fall into a previously learnt category for which a standard appropriate response is already known, where decisions have to be taken on the basis of incomplete or uncertain information, and where the activity of solving one problem or carrying out one intricate task can be subverted by the arrival of new factual information, new orders, or new goals generated internally as a side effect of other processes.
+Any realistic model of human processing needs to be able to cope with contexts including rich bombardment with multi-modal sensory and linguistic information; where complex goals and standards of evaluation are constantly interacting; where things often happen too fast for fully rational deliberation to be used; where everything that occurs does not always fall into a previously learned category for which a standard appropriate response is already known; where decisions have to be taken on the basis of incomplete or uncertain information; and where the activity of solving one problem or carrying out one intricate task can be subverted by the arrival of new factual information, new orders, or new goals generated internally as a side-effect of other processes.

-Where the individual is also driving a fast moving vehicle or is under fire then it is very likely that a huge amount of the processing going on will involve the older reactive mechanisms, including many concerned with bodily control and visual attention.
+Where the individual is also driving a fast-moving vehicle or is under fire then it is very likely that a huge amount of the processing going on will involve the older reactive mechanisms, including many concerned with bodily control and visual attention.
 It may be some time before we fully understand the implications of such total physical immersion in stressful situations, including the effects on deliberative and meta-management processes.
 (For example, fixing attention on a hard planning problem can be difficult if bombs are exploding all around you.
 Can our models explain why?)

-6.6.2 Sim_Agent and CogAff
+5.5.2 Sim_Agent and CogAff

-Sloman and his colleagues general architectural toolkit Sim_Agent allows them to explore a variety of new ideas about complex architectures.
-It is not an architecture but a steadily developing toolkit for exploring architectures.
+Sloman and his colleagues' general architectural toolkit, the Sim_Agent Toolkit, allows them to explore a variety of new ideas about complex architectures.
+It is not an architecture, but a steadily developing toolkit for exploring architectures.